Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-Like reindeer bark, reindeer cupcakes, and reindeer celery sticks, this easy brownie reindeer recipe is the perfect treat to make this holiday season.
+Like reindeer bark, reindeer cupcakes, reindeer peanut butter cookies, and reindeer celery sticks, this easy brownie reindeer recipe is the perfect treat to make this holiday season.
 Whether you want to serve them at a holiday party or even leave some out for Santa, these Rudolph brownies are sure to put a smile on every face that takes a bite!

 What I love most about these holiday reindeer brownies is how easy they are to make.
 With just a boxed brownie mix and a couple of ingredients for decorations, you are ready to start baking.
 And with only 15 minutes of prep, you’ll be enjoying the delicious holiday treats in no time!

 The kids can absolutely help in the kitchen with this Christmas brownie recipe.
 They can add ingredients to the bowl, stir the brownie batter, and–the best part–help decorate the brownies to look like Rudolph the Red-Nosed Reindeer!

 - Completely customizable.

 - Versatile—serve at a Christmas party, to your family, or even to Santa

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.

 - Chocolate Brownie Mix — I like to take the easy way and use a box mix to make super easy brownies.
 Of course, if you’re feeling fancy, you can make your brownies from scratch– there is no denying homemade brownies taste better!

 - Ingredients called for on box of brownies — Usually vegetable oil and egg.